 Raising funds “for the charity” has been spontaneously requested by some students during trialing and reference can be made to our Business & Enterprise module.
 It is a whole school activity but can be used across a key stage or a year group and tailored to the policies of individual schools.

-Whether or not you are taking part in the Study, we want feedback from teachers and students who have used Miriam's Vision.
-We will use your feedback to inform refinements of the resources and we may quote you anonymously in relevant contexts.
+We welcome feedback from teachers who have used Miriam's Vision.
+We use your feedback to inform refinements of the resources and we may quote you anonymously in relevant contexts.
 You may want to use the .docx version of the Teacher Feedback form (attached below) to type your feedback directly into the document.
 Please email your completed form to firstname.lastname@example.org.
-Students can complete printed copies of the Student Survey, and these can be sent by post to the MHMT.
 Thank you!